MobilityData/gbfs/gbfs.md

 **Example 2:**

 This example demonstrates a pricing scheme that has a rate both by minute and by km.
 The user is charged $0.25 per km as well as $0.50 per minute.
 Both of these rates happen concurrently and are not dependent on one another.
+The fare is capped at 15.00 CAD per 12-hour period (720 minutes).

 ```json
 {